ssfsx17/sky-islands/core.md

 - Type: Summon
 - Range: 5 feet
 - Target: Unoccupied 5-foot square
+- Mapless: Summon starts in the same row as yourself
 - You form a contract with an Elemental Form from the Blended Realm.
 It then appears in the targeted 5-foot square, and fights for you and your allies until the end of combat.
 Even if you are killed, as long as your allies continue to honor the contract, the Elemental Form will continue to help them.
 You can maintain a maximum of one Elemental Form at a time.
 - The stats of the Elemental Form depend on the specific form you choose, which are shown as different techniques of the Summoning Techs skill.